-- Hold, or be close to completion, of a relevant PhD/DPhil, together with relevant experience.
-However, we would be willing to consider candidates with a relevant MSc, with the responsibilities and salary adjusted accordingly. - Track record in bat bioacoustic research and sufficient bioacoustic and machine-learning knowledge to lead the analyses of bat data collected in tropical landscapes. - Ability to manage own academic research and associated activities.

-- Previous experience of contributing to publications. - Ability to contribute ideas for new research projects and research income generation. - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings. - Ability to independently plan and manage a research project.
+- Either: hold, or be close to completion of, a relevant PhD/DPhil; or hold an undergraduate or master's degree in a relevant subject with relevant experience. - Possess sufficient specialist and technical knowledge in the discipline to work within established research programmes. - Ability to manage own academic research and associated activities. - Previous experience of contributing to publications, presentations or reports in this field. - Ability to contribute ideas for new research projects and research income generation. - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings.